Swadesh13/rl-hockey/README.md

-# Reinforcement Learning for a Hockey Environment (PhiZero)
+# Reinforcement Learning in a Hockey Environment (PhiZero)
 This work was done as part of the Reinforcement Learning (RL) course at the University of Tübingen in the winter semester 2024/2025.
 The goal was to develop an RL agent for a 2D two-player hockey game that can beat two basic opponent players as well as all other student's agents in a final tournament.

 More on the hockey environment can be found [here](https://github.com/martius-lab/hockey-env/tree/master)